 - a nonprofit organization in the construction of independent housing for the physically disabled (Lawrence Township, NJ).

-Mr. Letizia has been appointed to a four-year term on the Supreme Court of New Jersey’s District VII Fee Arbitration Committee and serves as chairperson of one of the Committee’s local hearing panels.
+Mr. Letizia serves on the board of directors of the Land Use Law Section of the New Jersey State Bar Association.
 He is a member of the Land Use and Environmental Law Sections of the New Jersey State Bar Association, as well as a member of the Mercer County, Princeton and American Bar Associations.
 He is an associate member of the Shore Builders Association of Central New Jersey and serves on the Legislative Affairs and Land Use Planning Committees of the New Jersey Builders Association, which monitor state policies, legislation and regulations affecting the real estate development industry.
 Mr. Letizia also is a member of the New Jersey Chapter of NAIOP serving on its Land Use and Regulatory Affairs committees.

 Before joining Pepper, Mr. Letizia was a shareholder with Jamieson, Moore, Peskin & Spicer, P.C. in Princeton.